ASX-listed · AUD-settled · FIF-eligible (above NZ$50K)

 VEU.AX is the ASX ticker for Vanguard All-World ex-US Shares Index ETF, issued by Vanguard (Australian-domiciled).
 Australian-domiciled fund tracking the FTSE All-World ex-US Index — global stocks excluding the US (Europe, Japan, Asia-Pacific, emerging markets).
 TER is 0.20% per year, with a trailing 12-month distribution yield of approximately 3.0%.
 Distributions paid quarterly in AUD.

-Where can I buy VEU.AX from New Zealand?
+Where to buy VEU from New Zealand

 NZ tax